Overcoming Your Love-Hate Relationship with the RFP Process

 - The Dos and Don’ts of RFP Cover Letters

-Finally, what if you still find yourself hating the RFP response process, but you want to compete in that sector to grow your business?
+Finally, what if you still hate the RFP response process but want to compete in that sector to grow your business?
 You don’t have to take on the complexities of bidding alone.
-Consider outsourcing your bidding work to a specialized organization, such as The Bid Lab.
-We can help find your next bid opportunity, and manage and submit your bid response.
+Instead, consider outsourcing your bidding work to a specialized organization like The Bid Lab.
+We can help find your next bid opportunity and manage and submit your bid response.
 The Bid Lab acts as an extension of your own team, and we can assist with proposals of all kinds, lengths, scopes and formats.
 Contact us today for a free consultation.
-Or, you can call us at 1-844-4BIDLAB or email us at firstname.lastname@example.org.
-We can help change your relationship with the RFP process to one that’s positive and successful!
+Or you can call us at 1-844-4BIDLAB or email us at email@example.com.
+We can help change your relationship with the RFP process to a positive and successful one!